 Kirk Ferentz, head coach, Iowa

-Why could there be interest: Ferentz and Pioli are old friends.
+Why there could be interest: Ferentz and Pioli are old friends.

 Jeff Fisher, former Tennessee Titans head coach

-Why could there be interest: Fisher is considered one of the best coaches on the market.
+Why there could be interest: Fisher is considered one of the best coaches on the market.

-Upside: Fisher is experienced, and is a consummate professional.
-He’d probably be open to working with general manager Pioli and he would bring instant credibility to Kansas City.
+Upside: Fisher is experienced and is a consummate professional.
+He’d probably be open to working with general manager Pioli, and he would bring instant credibility to Kansas City.

-Downside: Fisher might be out of the Chiefs’ price range and he may get a better offer.
+Downside: Fisher might be out of the Chiefs’ price range, and he may get a better offer.

 Eric Mangini, former New York Jets and Browns head coach

-Why could there be interest: He has experience and a history with Pioli.
+Why there could be interest: He has experience and a history with Pioli.

-Upside: He’s a strong defensive coach, who knows what Pioli wants from a coach
+Upside: He’s a strong defensive coach who knows what Pioli wants from a coach.

 Downside: He quickly burnt out of two jobs.
 If Mangini failed in Kansas City, Pioli would be in trouble.